-The following is a list of majors available to Innovation Academy students.
+The following is a list of majors available to Innovation Academy students during the spring and summer semesters.
 We may add to this list in the future as additional colleges and departments develop IA-compatible program plans.
 Each major has a sample program plan (in pdf format) showing the required courses and the order in which IA students should complete them.
 From time to time, majors may be discontinued and those will be marked with the availability of cohorts prior to the inactive date.

 *All majors are subject to change.

-Communication and Leadership Development & Innovation Minor – The Communication and Leadership Development specialization prepares students for entry into agribusiness and communication positions related to human resource development, corporate training and development, political interests and agricultural literacy.
-AEC.CLD
+The Communication and Leadership Development specialization prepares students for entry into agribusiness and communication positions related to human resource development, corporate training and development, political interests, and agricultural literacy.

 Biotechnology prepares students for careers where knowledge of molecular biology and genetic engineering are important.
-Students will have the opportunity to learn various techniques and scientific procedures in molecular biology, virology, bioengineering, cell and tissue culture and bioinformatics.
-BLY.BTC
+Students will have the opportunity to learn various techniques and scientific procedures in molecular biology, virology, bioengineering, cell and tissue culture, and bioinformatics.

 Natural Science is for students interested in descriptive and interpretive biology, with an emphasis on field biology.
-The specialization provides exposure to the major forms of flora and fauna, and integrates some of the major elements that influence flora and fauna, namely soil/water relations and human activities.
-BLY.NS
+The specialization provides exposure to the major forms of flora and fauna, and integrates some of the major elements that influence flora and fauna, namely soil and water relations, and human activities.

-Pre-professional is for students preparing for admission to medical, dental, optometry, veterinary or other professional schools.
-BLY.PRE
+Pre-professional is for students preparing for admission to medical, dental, optometry, veterinary, or other professional schools.

-Basic Science – This option prepares students for entry to entomological careers and to graduate school.
-For semester plan click here: ENY:BS These specializations are only available to students enrolled prior to Spring 2019
+This option prepares students for entry to entomological careers and to graduate school. *This specialization is only available to students enrolled prior to Spring 2019.

-Biosecurity – In this specialization, students receive instruction in biosecurity emphasizing areas of entomology, nematology, plant pathology and weed science.
-The curriculum focuses on the study of invasive species, including their detection, identification, exclusion, regulation and management.
-For semester plan click here: ENY.BIOS.
-These specializations are only available to students enrolled prior to Spring 2019
+In this specialization, students receive instruction in biosecurity emphasizing areas of entomology, nematology, plant pathology, and weed science.
+The curriculum focuses on the study of invasive species, including their detection, identification, exclusion, regulation, and management. *This specialization is only available to students enrolled prior to Spring 2019.

-Ecotourism – This specialization prepares students for professional careers in the ecotourism industry and is appropriate for employment with nature preserves, nature-based theme parks and in natural history education or nature-based recreation.
-For semester plan click here: ENY.ECOT.
-These specializations are only available to students enrolled prior to Spring 2019
+This specialization prepares students for professional careers in the ecotourism industry and is appropriate for employment with nature preserves, nature-based theme parks, and in natural history education or nature-based recreation. *This specialization is only available to students enrolled prior to Spring 2019.

-Pre-professional -This option provides preparation for programs in medicine, dentistry, optometry, veterinary, chiropractic, osteopathy and podiatry.
-For semester plan click here: ENY.PREP
+This option provides preparation for programs in medicine, dentistry, optometry, veterinary, chiropractic, osteopathy, and podiatry.

-Urban Pest Management – This specialization is for entry to the pest control industry.
-Students receive instruction about arthropods, nematodes, plant diseases and weeds with reference to the pest problems in residential and commercial property.
-For semester plan click here: ENY.UPM
+This specialization is for entry to the pest control industry.
+Students receive instruction about arthropods, nematodes, plant diseases, and weeds with reference to the pest problems in residential and commercial property.

 The Bachelor of Science in Accounting is a four-year degree program that provides an excellent foundation in accounting and business.
 Its conceptual focus is designed to prepare students for success in a constantly evolving business environment and to prepare students for graduate studies.